Bremanger Municipality: General information

 The parish of Kinn was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The northern district of Kinn was established as the parish (prestegjeld) of Bremanger within the municipality of Kinn in 1864.
-On 1 January 1866, the parish of Bremanger was established as a separate municipality with a population of 1,852.
+The northern district of Kinn was established as the prestegjeld (parish) of Bremanger within the municipality of Kinn in 1864.
+On 1 January 1866, the prestegjeld of Bremanger was established as a separate municipality with a population of 1,852.
 The Bremanger parish was sub-divided into new sub-parishes in the early 1900s.
-Midtgulen sub-parish was created in 1903 and Bremangerpollen in 1908.
+The Midtgulen sub-parish was created in 1903 and Bremangerpollen in 1908.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Husefest and Breivik farms were transferred from Bremanger to the neighboring municipality of Flora.
-On 1 January 1965, the neighboring municipality of Davik was dissolved and most of it was transferred to Bremanger.
-All of Davik south of the Nordfjorden and all the islands except Husevågøy, Grindøy, Gangsøy, and Risøy were merged into Bremanger.
-This added 1,567 residents to the population of Bremanger, bringing the new total to 5,600.
+On 1 January 1964, the Husefest and Breivik farms were transferred from Bremanger Municipality to the neighboring Flora Municipality.
+On 1 January 1965, the neighboring Davik Municipality was dissolved and most of it was transferred to Bremanger Municipality.
+All of Davik Municipality located south of the Nordfjorden and all the islands except Husevågøy, Grindøy, Gangsøy, and Risøy were merged into Bremanger Municipality.
+This added 1,567 residents to the population of Bremanger Municipality, bringing the new total to 5,600.

-On 1 January 2020, the municipality became part of the newly created Vestland county after Sogn og Fjordane and Hordaland counties were merged.
+Historically, this municipality was part of the old Sogn og Fjordane county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).